arikrupnik/fountainhead/README.md

     </fountain>

 The output can display directly in browsers with the use of included CSS stylesheet, or further convert to PDF using [Weasyprint](http://weasyprint.org) and the included makefile.

+## Syntax extensions

+### Section identifiers

+Fountainhead parses identifiers out of section headings in addition to scene headings.
+`#ACT II #ii#` becomes `<section heading="Act II" id="ii">`

+At user option (`-x` or `--syntax-extensions` switch), Fountainhead interprets additional syntax outside the scope of the Fountain spec.

+### `=<include.fountain`
+Fountainhead parses the file named `include.fountain` and inserts its parse tree in place of this directive.
+This feature allows breaking a screenplay into smaller files that are easier to edit individually.
+Changing the order of scenes, for example, means moving one line instead of hundreds at a time.

+Fountainhead parses the include first, rather than including its source directly.
+This keeps includes from messing up the structure of the including file.
+Any scene or section that starts in a file ends in the same file.

+If the filename includes a fragment identifier (e.g., `file.fountain#scene_id`), Fountainhead includes only the scene or section with that identifier.
+A common use case for this feature is keeping "mirror" scenes together for editing.
+For example, two characters may have a confrontation at the beginning of a screenplay and the end; the differences between these interactions show character development.
+It's easy to keep the mirror images consistent if they reside in the same file.

+### Semantic linebreaks

+By default, Fountainhead follows the [Fountain spec](https://fountain.io/syntax#section-br): "Unlike some markup languages, Fountain takes every carriage return as intent."
+At user option (`-s` or `--semantic-linebreaks` switch), Fountainhead collapses single linefeeds into spaces. <http://rhodesmill.org/brandon/2012/one-sentence-per-line>

 ## `plot-summary.xslt`: extracts plot summary from a Fountain screenplay